 Alan Wolfe.
 The Future of Liberalism, Knopf, 2009.

 Alan Wolfe.
 Does American Democracy Still Work?, New Haven: Yale University Press, 2006.

 Alan Wolfe.
 Is there a Culture War?
 A Dialogue on Values and American Public Life, co-authored with James Davidson Hunter.
 Washington, DC: Brookings Institution Press, 2006.

 Alan Wolfe.
 Return to Greatness: How America Lost Its Sense of Purpose and What it Needs to Do to Recover It.
 New Jersey: Princeton University Press, 2005.

 Alan Wolfe.
 The Transformation of American Religion: How We Actually Practice our Faith.
 New York: The Free Press, 2003.
 Paperback: Chicago: The University of Chicago Press, 2005.

-Erik Owens.
+Erik C. Owens.
+(Edited, with John Carlson.)
 The Sacred and the Sovereign: Religion and International Politics.
 Washington DC: Georgetown University Press, 2003.

 Alan Wolfe.
 An Intellectual in Public.
 Ann Arbor: University of Michigan Press, 2003.

 Alan Wolfe, ed.
 School Choice: The Moral Debate.
 New Jersey: Princeton University Press, 2003.